realworldocaml/book/duniverse/ocplib-endian.1.1/README.md

 - [EndianBytes](src/endianBytes.cppo.mli) works directly on bytes, and provides submodules BigEndian and LittleEndian, with their unsafe counter-parts;
 - [EndianBigstring](src/endianBigstring.cppo.mli) works on bigstrings (Bigarrays of chars), and provides submodules BigEndian and LittleEndian, with their unsafe counter-parts;

+= Hacking =

+The tests only pass in dune release profile.
+The debug mode prevents cross module inlining, which prevents unboxing in the tests.